 Despite facing all the tragedies women from her background face, Kala Rani chose to break out with ANEW’s help, and today leads a happy and fulfilling life.

 The Driving Force

-Vasanthi approached ANEW eight years ago after seeing the handbills it distributed in her neighbourhood.
+Vasanthi approached ANEW in 2010 after seeing the handbills it distributed in her neighbourhood.
 She wanted to learn car driving but as she was a graduate, she was hesitant.
 However she was having a difficult time making ends meet on her husband’s income and so, she decided to take up driving as a career.
 ANEW equipped her with the necessary skills, and she interned at Savera Hotel as a valet driver.
 She was later placed with a call taxi service.
 Building on her confidence she went on to work as driver of the school bus operated by the prestigious Chennai Public School.
 When ANEW needed a trainer, she was called in, and when she wasn’t on duty, she worked part-time as ANEW’s trainer until a regular teacher was found.
 Vasanthi is an enterprising girl.
 Her son is now in middle school.
 She works as an on-call driver and also takes up private training on weekends and school holidays to add to her monthly income from the school.